If My Grades Are Bad, Can I Still Go To College?

 Thus it is crucial for you to consider whether your current poor choices really will change once you arrive on a college campus.
 Or, if you were one of those students who suffers some sort of personal setback, extenuating circumstance, or other difficulty.
 You might want to ask whether the circumstances have changed enough for you to refocus yourself academically and perform better in the future.

-Assuming that you have made the decision to pursue college despite your lackluster transcript.
-Or that your circumstances have changed enough for you to succeed, then you need to consider which educational path will be the best for you.
+Assuming that you have made the decision to pursue college despite your lackluster transcript or that your circumstances have changed enough for you to succeed, then you need to consider which educational path will be the best for you.

 Some colleges like to see improvement